Tag: Nigel Dodds

 The below Parliamentary question was asked by Nigel Dodds on 2014-05-07.

-To ask the Secretary of State for the Home Department, what recent assessment she has made of the effectiveness of policing of demonstrations and parades in London.
+To ask the Secretary of State for Northern Ireland, what recent assessment she has made of the level of co-operation between the security forces in Northern Ireland and the Irish Republic.